 All you need to do to use your oven is unpack it, fold down the legs, place the baking stone in the oven.
 Connect the hose from the oven to the gas tank and make sure it is fully secured prior to using.

 Before you start, make sure the gas supply and control knob are in the off position.
 Once the tank is connected, turn the gas valve on.
 Slowly turn the control knob counter-clockwise, until you hear a click and the gas igniting.
 Keep holding the knob for 5 seconds after the flame is lit.

 Allow your oven to reach the proper temperature before adding your pizza.
 Wait until the stone is at least 752 degrees in the center before adding your pizza.
 For the most accurate reading, you can use an infrared thermometer.
 Otherwise, it’s safe to wait 25 minutes on the 12 or 30 minutes on the 16 before adding your pizza.

 Once the oven has reached temperature, place the pizza inside the oven.
 It will be done cooking in 60-90 seconds.
 For more even cooking, rotate the pizza every 20 seconds.

 When you are done using the oven just turn off the flame with the gas control knob, close the tank, and disconnect the regulator from the hose.

 Allow the oven to cool for at least an hour after use before cleaning or moving it.
 Never use water to cool down the oven.

-Wipe the oven down with a dry paper towel or cloth.
-Using water to clean the Koda is not recommended.
+For the exterior, wipe the oven down with a soapy paper towel or cloth, then dry.
 To extend the Koda’s life and keep it looking its best, store the oven indoors when not in use, especially if you won’t be using it for an extended period.
 Keep it away from direct sunlight when not in use.
 You can use the optional case to help keep your oven looking its best.